joudinet/ssa-ratings/README.md

 ## Generate assets

-Use the following script to generate the results assets from a list of results in CSV format:
+Use the `resultats2json.sh` script to convert a list of results in CSV format into the expected JSON format:
 - For men results:
   `./resultats2json.sh PATH/TO/MEN_RESULTS.csv src/assets/games.json`
 - For women results: